DETAILED ACTION

 Overlapping ranges have been held to establish a prima facie case of obviousness, see MPEP § 2144.05.
 It would have been obvious to one of ordinary skill in the art to select any portion of the range, including the claimed range, from the broader range disclosed in the prior art, because the prior art finds that said composition in the entire disclosed range has a suitable utility.
 Additionally, "The normal desire of scientists or artisans to improve upon what is already generally known provides the motivation to determine where in a disclosed set of percentage ranges is the optimum combination of percentages," In re Peterson, 65 USPQ2d at 1379 (CAFC 2003).

 Concerning claims 3, 5, 9, 11, 13, 27, 28, 33, 34, see above discussion of composition.
+Further concerning claim 13, as set forth above, Martin’423 teaches said Zr is chemically disposed on the surface of said particle of aluminum alloy powder, and therefore meets the instant limitation.
 Concerning claim 30, the amount taught by Martin’423 of 2.1% Mg is considered to fall within the scope of the claimed “about 2 wt%” of Mg.

-Further concerning claim 11, which recites the limitation “wherein said multiphase system includes said solution of liquid phase aluminum, said solid phase of silicon particles, and another solid phase of iron-containing intermetallic particles dispersed throughout said liquid phase aluminum…”, because Martin’423 teaches an overlapping alloy powder composition, then substantially the same thermodynamic phase change transitions are expected from the alloy powder of Martin’423, when the claimed conditional heating takes place (see “Claim Interpretation” section above), as for the instant invention.
+Further concerning claim 11, which recites the limitation “wherein said multiphase system includes said solution of liquid phase aluminum, said solid phase of silicon particles, and another solid phase of iron-containing intermetallic particles dispersed throughout said liquid phase aluminum…”, because Martin’423 teaches an overlapping alloy powder composition, then substantially the same liquid-solid phase change transitions are expected from the alloy powder of Martin’423, when the claimed conditional heating takes place (see “Claim Interpretation” section above), as for the instant invention.

-Concerning claims 25, 26, 35, as stated above, Martin’423 teaches aluminum alloy 7075 powder microparticles coated with Zr hydride nanoparticles (Fig. 4, [0034]), which meets the recited limitation of “chemically…disposed on surfaces of said particle of said aluminum alloy powder”.
+Concerning claims 25, 35, as stated above, Martin’423 teaches aluminum alloy 7075 powder microparticles coated with Zr hydride nanoparticles (Fig. 4, [0034]), which meets the recited limitation of “chemically…disposed on surfaces of said particle of said aluminum alloy powder”.

 Concerning claims 6, 8, 10, 29, 31, and 32, Martin’423 broadly teaches a matrix powder microparticle selected from aluminum and aluminum alloys, including aluminum alloys with one or more of Mg, Si, and Cu (see Martin’423 at claims 12 and 13), and therefore the broad disclosure of Martin’423 is held to meet the claimed alloying additions of Mg, Si, and Cu.